Exclusive: The NBA Player, the Congressman and the Epstein Files

 Gwendolyn Beck does not simply appear a dozen plus times in the flight logs.

-There is also this photograph I found where Beck is at another reception at Mar-a-Lago in 1995, standing right next to Ghelaine Maxwell and Jeffrey Epstein.
+There is also this photograph I found where Beck is at another reception at Mar-a-Lago in 1995, standing right next to Ghelane Maxwell and Jeffrey Epstein.

 And then there's this other photo from yet another party at Mar-a-Lago in 2000, which shows Beck standing between Epstein and Prince Andrew and Melania Trump.

-as to the 2013 email that Pablo showed me from an acquaintance of mine to Epstein about her having run into me, I have no memory of any encounter, doubt that I am the one who brought up Epstein, and with respect to the comments about me securing an ambassadorship in the Obama administration, know that since I never discussed a possible ambassadorship with the administration, given my strong support for Senator Clinton's presidential bid in 2008, I don't think I would have even been considered for such a post.
+Now, when we asked for further comment about Gwendolyn Beck, Tom McMillan wrote this, quote, As to the 2013 email that Pablo showed me from an acquaintance of mine to Epstein about her having run into me, I have no memory of any encounter, doubt that I am the one who brought up Epstein, and with respect to the comments about me securing an ambassadorship in the Obama administration, know that since I never discussed the possible ambassadorship with the administration, given my strong support for Senator Clinton's presidential bid in 2008, I don't think I would have even been considered for such a post.

 Now, we here at PTFO also reached out to Gwendolyn Beck with a very detailed list of questions, and she did not respond.

-But in 2015, when asked why Epstein donated to her congressional campaign in Virginia, for instance, Beck told a local news outlet that she'd managed $65 million of Epstein's money when she worked at Morgan Stanley, and then proceeded to claim, quote, I haven't spoken with with him personally in years,
+But in 2015, when asked why Epstein donated to her congressional campaign in Virginia, for instance, Beck told a local news outlet that she'd managed $65 million of Epstein's money when she worked at Morgan Stanley, and then proceeded to claim, quote, I haven't haven't spoken with him personally in years, end quote.

 All of which brings us, of course, to yet another email Beck sent Epstein in the files, this one from 2017, asking to be considered for, quote, any special panels or commissions President Trump is forming.